 Malta was unlike anywhere I have ever visited before.
 I didn’t really know what to expect but it was a place that caught me off-guard.
 I had heard a lot of mixed things about Malta before visiting.
-Some people loved it and some people, well… found it a bit boring.
+Some loved it and some wouldn’t go back.
 Other people didn’t even know where Malta is.
 One person asked me if it was a city in Italy?!

 One thing is for sure though, anyone asked to describe Malta would find it quite difficult.
 It’s a place where cultures have collided over centuries; it’s vibrant, rugged, quaint, crazy and even a bit strange.
 There were times it made us feel we were in the Middle East or North Africa.
 And then other times we felt back in Europe.

 I do want to be completely transparent here.
 After all, this is a travel blog and I set out to share my true experiences.
-And there were definitely experiences in Malta that I did not enjoy.
+There were definitely experiences in Malta that I did not enjoy.
 There were moments where I felt unsafe; despite almost everyone that we met being so lovely.
 The nightlife scene was fun, but at times felt very… dirty?
-But I truly believe the main culprit on this trip was public transport.
+I truly believe the main culprit on this trip was public transport.
 Yes, Malta does have a great public transport system as most would boast, but it only comprises of buses.
-In peak season, you could be waiting hours for a bus that will let you get on which will ultimately mess up all your plans for the day.
+In peak season, you could be waiting hours for a bus that will ACTUALLY LET YOU GET ON which will ultimately mess up all your plans for the day.
 Traffic is an issue too.
 Although the island is small, a 15 minute drive can easily turn into a 2-3 hour drive on a bus.
-If we had hired a car, I’m sure I would have seen all of this in a very different light (note: HIGHLY recommend hiring a car).
+If we had hired a car, I’m sure I would have seen all of this in a very different light (note: highly recommend renting a car).

 Try to avoid visiting during public holidays as when we visited, it was St Augustine’s day which turned into a week long celebration and almost all shops/restaurants/bars were closed and cities were deserted.
-You also want to consider peak season; by the time we arrived at the Blue Lagoon at only lunch, it was so packed there was absolutely no where to sit or swim and it did ruin the experience somewhat.
+You also want to consider peak season; by the time we arrived at the Blue Lagoon in the morning, it was so packed there was absolutely no where to sit or swim and it did ruin the experience somewhat.
 It was such an incredibly beautiful place, if only it wasn’t swarmed with tourists (ironic, I know – considering we were tourists too).